-Award-winning pianist Nikos Kokkinis (BMus (hons), LRAM, MMus, PGDip) has worked in Britain as a teacher and pianist for many years after studying at the Royal Welsh College of Music and Drama and the Royal Academy of Music on scholarships.
-Nikos has studied the piano with Greece’s and Britain’s greatest teachers and pedagogues, Christina Vasilaki, Michael Young and Tatiana Sarkissova.
+Award-winning pianist Nikos Kokkinis (BMus hons, LRAM, MMus, PGDip) studied at the Royal Welsh College of Music and Drama and the Royal Academy of Music on scholarships.
+Nikos has specialised in piano solo performance with Greece’s and Britain’s greatest teachers and pedagogues.

-He had worked as a piano teacher at the Hendon School in London for eight years, and as an accompanist for the London Studio Center and the Highgate School.
+He has worked as a piano teacher at the Hendon School in London for eight years, and as an accompanist for the London Studio Center and the Highgate School.
 Beyond that, Nikos had been a regular examinations accompanist for the Cecchetti International Society of Ballet in London and pianist for the Teacher’s Course for the Imperial Society of Teachers of Dancing.
-He had been commissioned to compose the ballet The Enchanting Starlings performed in two shows in 2011, and has composed music for the piano and for small ensembles.
-His latest work is the piano collection of pieces Scenes From A Child’s Mind.

 He has performed extensively art song, and has in his repertoire complete song cycles by the main exponents of lied.